-The intuition behind this axiom is that if a decision maker choices are guided by subjective beliefs represented by probabilities, then the first expression of preference reveals her belief that, conditional on the event $A \cup B$ and given the payoffs of f on the complementary event, the event A is at least as likely to obtain as B. The axiom asserts that this revelation is independent of the payoffs in the events A and B, provided that they are ranked in the same way by the preference relation, and the payoffs on the complementary event.
-Together with other postulates of Savage (1954) the independence of subacts that agree on the complementary event is invoked to obtain unconditional, finitely-additive, nonatomic, probability measure on the entire state space, and probabilistically sophisticated representation of choice behavior.
+The intuition behind this axiom is that, if choices are guided by subjective beliefs represented by probabilities, then the first expression of preference reveals a belief that, conditional on the event $E \cup F$ and given the payoffs of f on the complementary event, the event E is at least as likely to obtain as F. The axiom asserts that this revelation is independent of the payoffs in the events E and F, provided that they are ranked in the same way by the preference relation, and the payoffs on the complementary event.
+Together with other postulates of Savage (1954) this axiom is invoked to obtain a finitely-additive, nonatomic, probability measure on the entire state space, and a probabilistically sophisticated representation of choice behavior.